 Rodney's Transport Service is located in an Industrial Estate surrounded by other businesses.
-The businesses that border the boundary of Rodney's Transport Service have a land space that provides a measure of buffer protection from immediate harm should a dangerous goods incident occur.
+The businesses that butt the boundary of Rodney's Transport Service have a land space that provides a measure of buffer protection from immediate harm should a pollutant incident occur.

 Contact details of neighbouring businesses are listed below.
-In the event of a notifiable dangerous goods incident with reference to the nature and scale of the incident, immediate neighbouring properties will be contacted using the details provided.
+In the event of a notifiable pollutant incident with reference to the nature and scale of the incident, immediate neighbouring properties will be contacted using the details provided.
 This will be undertaken with direction from Emergency Services.